Yusof Ishak: Departure from Utusan

-Yang di-Pertuan Negara of Singapore (1959–1965)
+Yang di-Pertuan Negara (1959–1965)

 After his resignation from Utusan Melayu, Yusof returned to Singapore.
 The People's Action Party (PAP) had just won the 1959 general elections and set up their own government.
 In July 1959, he was invited by new prime minister Lee to serve as chairman of the Public Service Commission, to which he accepted and was subsequently appointed to by Sir William Goode, the Yang di-Pertuan Negara.

-Ever since Singapore gained full internal self-governance from the British following the 1959 general elections, there were talks to replace Goode as Yang di-Pertuan Negara.
+Since Singapore gained full internal self-governance from the British following the 1959 general elections, there were talks to replace Goode as Yang di-Pertuan Negara.
 In December 1959, the government announced that Yusof would succeed Goode on 3 December, marking the end of 140 years of colonial rule as Singapore became a fully self-governing nation.
-Yusof had held a few minor roles in the government before his appointment, such as on the Film Appeal Committee from 1948 to 1950, member of the Nature Reserves Committee for a year, and member of the Malayanisation Commission.
-While his role was largely ceremonial, he could assent laws and give discretion to the appointment of the Prime Minister or dissolution of the Legislative Assembly.
+Yusof had held a few minor roles in the government before his appointment, such as on the Film Appeal Committee from 1948 to 1950 and as a member of the Nature Reserves Committee for a year.
+While his role was largely ceremonial, he could assent laws and give discretion to the appointment of the prime minister or dissolution of the Legislative Assembly.

+There were initial concerns from the British of Yusof's citizenship, with the Secretary of State for the Colonies asking Goode about clarification on whether Yusof was a Singaporean or Malayan citizen.
+The British felt that if Yusof took up Singaporean citizenship, it would be seen as embarrassing to the British government and the Malayan prime minister Tunku Abdul Rahman.
+Conversely, if Yusof remained a Malayan citizen, they would have to seek the approval of the Tunku for Yusof's appointment.
+It was later found that Yusof was a Malayan citizen, but the Tunku stated he would leave the choice of appointment to the British and Singaporean governments.
+Some groups however, such as the Singapore Pan-Malay Islamic Party, stated that Malaya's Yang di-Pertuan Agong should have a say in the appointment and sent a petition letter to Queen Elizabeth II; the Tunku advised the British government to ignore their request.

-According to Minister for Culture Othman Wok, Yusof was chosen as he was Malay, a nationalist, and had a background at Utusan Melayu.
+According to culture minister Othman Wok, Yusof was chosen as he was Malay, a nationalist, and had a background at Utusan Melayu.
 Lee stated that a Malay Yang di-Pertuan Negara was needed to show the multi-racialism of Singapore and to remove its "Third China" image.
-Another possible candidate for Yang di-Pertuan Negara had been Tengku Ya'acob, the brother of Malaysian Prime Minister Tunku Abdul Rahman.
-Despite Tunku's strong backing of Tengku, which involved a request for Queen Elizabeth II's intervention, Yusof was still chosen over him likely due to his pro-Singapore stance and previous reputation from Utusan Melayu, according to his brothers Aziz and Abdul Rahim.

-In his memoir The Singapore Story, Lee stated that "we chose [Yusof] [...] to be [Goode's] successor, our first native Yang di-Pertuan Negara.
+According to his brothers Aziz and Abdul Rahim, Yusof was chosen for his pro-Singapore stance and previous reputation from Utusan Melayu.
+There were rumours that another possible candidate for Yang di-Pertuan Negara had been Tengku Ya'acob, the brother of the Tunku.
+In his memoirs The Singapore Story, Lee stated that "we chose [Yusof] [...] to be [Goode's] successor, our first native Yang di-Pertuan Negara.
 We wanted a distinguished Malay in order to show the Federation that Singaporeans were willing to accept Malays as their leaders, and I knew him as a good man of simple habits who carried himself with dignity."